waynedsz/sandwich_shop/worksheet2.md

     Once a web device is selected, run the app with `F5` or by clicking the "Run" button on top of the `main` function in `lib/main.dart`.

-    You should see an application with an app bar titled "Sandwich Counter" and the text "Welcome to the Sandwich Shop\!" centred in the body of the screen.
+    You should see an application with an app bar titled "Sandwich Counter" and the text "Welcome to the Sandwich Shop!" centred in the body of the screen.

 3.  **Commit Your Changes**

     Suggested commit message: `Define the UI inside SandwichShopApp`

-    Terminal commands:

-    ```bash
-    git add lib/main.dart
-    git commit -m "Define the UI inside SandwichShopApp"
-    git push
-    ```

 ### Create the Custom `SandwichCounter` Widget